 AVID Coordinator/Instructor Bio

-Mike Steinkemper has been teaching the AVID elective for twelve years and has been the AVID Site Coordinator the past four years.
-Mike has been a teacher at Shadow Mountain High School for fourteen years, and worked in the Behavioral Health field for ten years before becoming a teacher.
+Mike Steinkemper has been teaching the AVID elective since 2010 and has been the AVID Site Coordinator since 2018.
+Mike has been a teacher at Shadow Mountain High School since 2008, and worked in the Behavioral Health field for ten years before becoming a teacher.
 Mike is highly involved in the Shadow community and loves teaching and working there.
-He has coached golf and track for fourteen years now, and is the head coach for the Boys Golf team and the Track and Field team.
+He is the head coach for the Boys Golf team and the Track and Field team.
 He is the sponsor for the AVID club and has been a STUGO class sponsor as well and was the head coach for the Boys Soccer team for five years.
 Mike is truly passionate about the AVID program and he has a desire to make it stronger every year.
 He and his colleagues live by the philosophy to prepare ALL students for college and life beyond, and the AVID program helps in this endeavor.
 Mike prides himself on preparing ALL students to become strong readers, writers, and critical thinkers.

 AVID Course Plan

 9th & 10th Grades

 This is an elective class for students who are college-bound.
 The curriculum focuses on writing, inquiry, collaboration and reading (WICR).
 The course involves both teacher and tutor-led curricular activities.
 The students learn strategies to enhance success such as: note-taking, outlining, writing, speaking, reading, test-taking strategies, and self-awareness are stressed.
 In addition, the course includes college motivational activities and intensive preparation for the following tests ACT, SAT I and SAT II.

 11th & 12th Grades